marcelgo/infopark_kickstarter/README.md

         rake spec
         rake test:integration

-6. Create your feature branch (`git checkout -b feature/my-new-feature`)
-7. Commit your changes (`git commit -am 'Add some feature'`)
-8. Push to the branch (`git push origin feature/my-new-feature`)
-9. Create new Pull Request on Github against the `develop` branch.
+6. Create your feature branch and create a pull request against the `develop` branch.
+Please take a look at already existing generators and rake tasks to get a feel of what your feature might look like.

 ## License